JetBrains/teamcity-documentation/topics/net-cli-dotnet.md

 [//]: # (title: .NET CLI (dotnet))
 [//]: # (auxiliary-id: .NET CLI (dotnet))

-TeamCity comes with built\-in support of .NET CLI toolchain providing .NET CLI (dotnet) build steps, CLI detection on the build agents, and auto\-discovery of build steps in your repository.
+TeamCity comes with the built-in support of the .NET CLI toolchain providing .NET CLI (dotnet) build steps, CLI detection on the build agents, and autodiscovery of build steps in your repository.

 This page provides details on configuring the .NET CLI (dotnet) runner.
 Also see the related [blog post](https://blog.jetbrains.com/teamcity/2016/11/teamcity-dotnet-core/).

-* [.NET Core SDK](https://dotnet.microsoft.com/download) has to be installed on your build agent machines.
+* [.NET Core SDK](https://dotnet.microsoft.com/download) must be installed on your build agent machines.
-* The .NET CLI tools path has to be added to the `PATH` environment variable.
+* The .NET CLI tools path must be added to the `PATH` environment variable.
 You can also configure the `DOTNET_HOME` environment variable for your TeamCity build agent user, for example, `DOTNET_HOME=C:\Program Files\dotnet\`

 <table><tr>